OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-740.rst

 Better User Experience
 ^^^^^^^^^^^^^^^^^^^^^^

-Several improvements were done to enhance the **customer's experience** when visiting the shop.
+Several improvements were done to enhance the **user experience** of customers when visiting the shop.
 Some examples are:

-* Increased visibility for contact form submission.
+* Increased visibility for contact form submission confirmation.
 * No checkout interruption when using the browser's back button.
 * Correct feedback on wrong password when changing the email address.
 * Updated explanations and translations.